davidhirtz/yii2-shopify/README.md

 ### Credentials

-Following Shopify credentials need to be either added to `config/params.php` or directly set as properties in `davidhirtz\yii2\shopify\Module`.
+Following Shopify credentials need to be either added to `config/params.php` or directly set as properties in `Hirtz\Shopify\Module`.
 They can be found under `API credentials` in your private app settings in the Shopify admin.

     shopifyShopName                 The shopify name of your shop (https://NAME.myshopify.com/)